dougmassay/pkg-sigil/INSTALL.md

 >`~/opt/sigil/remove_sigil`

-The Sigil preference directory "$HOME/.local/share/bundled-sigil-ebook/sigil/" will not be removed.
+The Sigil preference directory "$HOME/.local/share/bundled-sigil-ebook/sigil/" will not be removed with this script.

 ### Expected functionality